Cancel anytime

 Core Business Areas

-- Snap-on Tools Group: This segment serves vehicle service and repair technicians through a franchise network, offering hand tools, power tools, diagnostics, and equipment.
+- Snap-on Tools Group: Primarily serves vehicle service and repair technicians.
+It involves the sales of products and services through a franchisee network.
+Products include hand tools, power tools, diagnostics, tool storage, and other equipment.

 Leadership and Structure